Tips for Success

 Microsoft Office 365 "Cloud" Internet version (Windows or Mac)

 Students must have regular access to reliable, high-speed, internet access.
 (DSL, U-Verse, Cable Modem, Fiber link, etc.)

 Satellite-based or Cell phone "Hot Spot" based connections are typically unsuitable.
 (Contact Technology Services for more information if this is your only option.)

 *** NOTE ***

-"Mobile" computing devices: Chromebooks, smartphones, iPads, tablets, etc. are NOT fully supported with all features of CMU online courses.
-There may be some features or assignments that CANNOT be done with a mobile device, and will require a "full" Desktop/Laptop computing system.
+"Mobile" computing devices: Chromebooks, smartphones, iPads, tablets, etc. are not 100% supported with ALL features of CMU online courses.
+Due to their technical limitations, there may be some features or assignments that CANNOT be done with a mobile device and will require a "full" Desktop/Laptop computing system.
 If your mobile device is your primary computing device, make sure you have readily available access to a full computer system if needed.